thestriver/frontendprojects/huddle_landing-page-with-alternating-feature-blocks/README.md

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.
-This took more time than I would like but it was nice refresher on CSS.
+This took more time than I would like but it was a nice refresher on CSS.
 Moving on to Javascript Challenges now.
 [Frontend Mentor](https://www.frontendmentor.io) rocks! 🚀

  Made with ❤